wp-plugins/flyzoo/readme.txt

 SURE!
 We really care about our customers and we **always** reply to support requests.
 [Flyzoo Chat Support >>](http://www.flyzoo.co/support)

 = Is it free? =
-We offer affordable chat plans, **starting as low as $2.9/month** with 14-days free trial.
+We offer affordable subscriptions, starting **as low as $2.9/month** with 14-days free trial.
 You can cancel, upgrade or downgrade your chat subscription at any time!
 All plans are discounted up to 33% for yearly subscriptions!
-Check out the chat pricing and compare plans here [Pricing >>](http://www.flyzoo.co/pricing?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)
+Check out Flyzoo Chat pricing and compare plans here [Pricing >>](http://www.flyzoo.co/pricing?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

 = How do I buy a subscription? =
-Sign up for the 14-days free trial, then you'll be able to manage your subscription from the [Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)
+After you sign up for the free trial, you'll be able to buy your subscription with PayPal from the [Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)
-You can pay your subscription using PayPal!

 = How do I go online and chat with my users? =